 Vegas Strong Resiliency Center Intake Form

-Please allow 24-48 hours for a response, excluding weekends and holidays.
+Please fill out this form so our staff can call you back and assess your needs.
+Allow 24-48 hours for a response, excluding weekends and holidays.

 *Optionally, download and complete the full intake form.
 You can bring this form in with you when you arrive at the VSRC.